nicolaics/nicolaics.github.io/education/README.md

 permalink: /education/
 ---
 Welcome to my Educational Background page!
-I am currently still enrolled in [Sungkyunkwan University], South Korea, and will finished my study on December 2025.
+I am currently still enrolled in [Sungkyunkwan University], South Korea, and is expected to finish on August 2025.

 ## B. Sc in Computer Science and Engineering
 > * 2022 - 2025